-Languages: Arabic (Egyptian and Levantine), Cantonese, French, Haitian-Creole, Hmong, Ilocano, Italian, Khmer, Korean, Laotian, Mandarin, Polish, Portuguese, Russian, Somali, Spanish, Tagalog and Vietnamese
+Languages: Arabic (Egyptian and Levantine), Cantonese, French, Haitian-Creole, Hmong, Ilocano, Khmer, Korean, Laotian, Mandarin, Polish, Portuguese, Russian, Somali, Spanish, Tagalog and Vietnamese

 The full proficiency exam consists of three parts: simultaneous, consecutive and sight.
 Interpreters working in languages for which there is a full oral proficiency exam must take and pass all three parts.
 In Pennsylvania, the exam is administered in two parts: the simultaneous part is administered first followed by the consecutive and sight parts on a separate date.

 Candidates listen through headphones to a recording of a simulated attorney's opening or closing argument; a colloquy between a judge, the attorneys or another party; or a cross-examination of a witness.
 The candidate then interprets aloud what he or she hears over the headset.
 This mode of interpreting simulates common situations interpreters encounter in courtrooms while interpreting for defendants during procedural hearings and trials.
 The statement is approximately 800 to 850 words in length, is recorded at an approximate speed of 120 words per minute and is about seven minutes long.

 Candidates interpret English language statements into a foreign language and foreign language responses into English.
 The candidate must wait until the speaker finishes speaking before delivering the interpretation.
 The segments are pre-recorded and the candidate may ask to have two of the segments repeated.